Stamina Arcanist

 Your main goal in your rotation is to be channeling a three-crux Fatecarver beam as much of the time as possible

-A basic rotation that will accomplish this is simply starting your rotation with Inspired Scholarship and then casting in a repeating pattern:
+If you are using Banner Bearer, a basic rotation that will accomplish this is simply starting your rotation with Inspired Scholarship and then casting in a repeating pattern:

 • Along the same line of reasoning, try to avoid casting your spammable when you already have three crux.
 The more time you spend spamming, the less time you’re spending beaming